The True Cost of Free Digital Signage Software

 Security Minimal protection Enterprise-grade, regularly updated

-If digital signage is more than a side project for you, it makes sense to invest in the tools that will actually support your goals — not slow them down.
+If digital signage is more than a side project for you, it makes sense to invest in the tools that will actually support your goals.

 Free or Paid, Strategy Is What Makes It Work